What you should know

 A Work Safe BC officer will examine your claim and decide if you get benefits, and if so, the type and amount.

 A decision on whether you get benefits can be complicated.
 You can discuss your case with your union, a lawyer, or the Workers’ Advisers Office.
 Workers’ advisers work for the Ministry of Labour to help workers with their claims.
 They are separate from Work Safe BC and there’s no charge for their services.
-To reach the Workers’ Advisers Office, visit gov.bc.ca/workersadvisers or call 604-713-0360 in Vancouver and 1-800-663-4261 elsewhere in BC.
+To reach the Workers’ Advisers Office, visit the BC government website or call 604-713-0360 in Vancouver or 1-800-663-4261 elsewhere in BC.

 If Work Safe BC decides you are not eligible for benefits, or if you don’t understand its decision, ask the Work Safe BC officer handling your claim for an explanation.
 Ask for a decision letter if you didn’t already get one.
 If you’re still not satisfied, you can ask Work Safe BC for a review of the decision.